timout/CarND-MPC/README.md

 ---

 ## Objective
-This project is to use Model Predictive Control (MPC) to drive a car in a game simulator.
-The server provides reference waypoints (yellow line in the demo video) via websocket, and we use MPC to compute steering and throttle commands to drive the car.
-The solution must be robust to 100ms latency, since it might encounter in real-world application.
+In this project I implemented Model Predictive Control to drive the car around the track.

-In this project, the MPC optimize the actuators (steering and throttle), simulate the vehicle trajectory, and minimize the cost like cross-track error.
+Addidtional requirement : There's a 100 millisecond latency between actuations commands on top of the connection latency.

 ## Model